RobbyMoeyaert/DellCommandUpdate_MCC/README.md

 Q : Is this supported by Microsoft?

 A : No. I'm fairly sure that the adding of the custom rules to MCC that I do here is not supported by Microsoft.

+Q : The configuration bit for the DP is extensive, can you automate it?

+A : That's up next for me.
+Configuring LEDBAT is easy, but for the IIS stuff I'll have to dig into Microsoft's DOINC setup scripts, and *technically* you're not supposed to do that if you read the readme file in the DOINC setup folder.

 ## License